 Cloud is faster and allows you immediate access.
 What’s more, with Cloud you can be mobile – and run things from anywhere at any time!
 So it’s definitely worth considering for its advantages.

-5. How will the technology generate profits for my company?
+How will technology generate profits for my company?

 As more people go digital, cybercrime has been growing too.
 But this is just a portion of the risk.
 Software failure can cost a company a fortune, apart from losing customers.
 A comprehensive system needs to be in place to assess the full spectrum of risks (such as vendor failure, hacking attacks, technical failure, etc.)

-8. Will my business get affected if ‘X’ piece goes offline?
+Will my business get affected if the ‘X’ piece goes offline?

 You need a solution that effectively backs up your content on an everyday basis to two machines.
 If one crashes and burns, the other will still be alive and kicking!
 This concept is called Business Continuity Planning; the secondary server is for disaster recovery.

 Yes!
 You make decisions about IT and business decisions, but do you need to manage IT too?
 Don’t you think a specialist will be better suited for the job?

 IT is a specialized field and it makes sense for small businesses to outsource the task to people with the necessary expertise, while you focus on the core of your business.

 This way both operations will run smoothly and in tandem.
 Outsourcing helps in cutting costs and maximizing results.
 For small businesses, retaining an in-house specialist is expensive.